NoRePercussions/chaOS/docs/source/modules/savemodule.rst

 to a set of files on the core filesystem.
 The state is typically saved at the start of each update tick.

+All of the following are saved:

+- Process record
+- All 6 queue lists
+- Global chaOS Config
+- Steering and throttle (if set through the control module)
+- SAS toggle and mode

 Limitations
 -----------